Hanover, Indiana

 Hanover is a town in Hanover Township, Jefferson County, Indiana, United States.
-Located along the Ohio River, the town's population was 3,546 at the 2010 census.
+Located along the Ohio River, the town had a population of 3,743 at the 2020 census.
 Hanover is the home of Hanover College, a small Presbyterian liberal arts college.
 The tallest waterfall in Indiana, Fremont Falls, is located in Hanover.

 History

 Logan's Point

 View of the Ohio River from the Point in Hanover.

 During the late eighteenth century, the area today known as the state of Indiana was a part of the Northwest Territory in the new United States.
 This large area west of the Appalachians and north of the Ohio River had been ceded by Great Britain after the Revolutionary War.
 It consisted of the area later organized as the states of Ohio, Indiana, Michigan, Illinois, Wisconsin, and parts of Minnesota.
 At that time, there were few European settlements on the northern bank of the Ohio River, although French colonists had settled in the west Illinois Country along the Mississippi River.
 Kentucky, which developed on the southern banks of the Ohio, was originally considered part of Virginia.
 In 1792 it was granted statehood after becoming more densely settled by European Americans.
 Prior to the early nineteenth-century European-American settlement of the Hanover area, its predominant inhabitants were the Shawnee people.

 George Logan grew up in a farming household in the area of Lexington, Kentucky.
 Soon after the turn of the year in 1801, young Logan loaded a barge with produce and embarked on a trading journey westward on the Ohio River, ultimately to sell the produce in New Orleans.
 He later noted that there were no European-American settlements in the area between present-day Carrollton, Kentucky and Louisville.
 He said both banks of the river were covered in thick forest, and reported seeing Native American hunters and fishermen, numerous buffalo and deer, and heard the cries of coyotes.

 Faced with severe weather toward the end of February, Logan stopped his river journey, pulling in roughly half a mile west of the present-day area of Hanover Beach.
 After a few days, he went ashore.
 Armed with a rifle, he climbed a nearby hill to the spot today known as Logan's Point, after him.
 This was the first recorded instance of a European exploring the area of Hanover.
 Logan was so enamored with the view from this point that he decided to move there some day.
 He carved his initials and the date, March 1, 1801, on a beech tree.
 He did not return to settle for fourteen years.